What is narration therapy and how can this therapy help deal with our mental health?

-  It depends on the patient for narration and their willingness to narrate with full emotional accuracy.
+Narrative therapy depends on the patient for narration and their willingness to narrate with full emotional accuracy.

 The started narrative therapy expert is responsible for weaving a coherent body of information.

-It hinges upon an objective recall of the circumstances that occurred.
+Narrative therapy hinges upon an objective recall of the circumstances that occurred.
 Failure of either may lead to ineffective results.

-It is a flexible structure or framework used by therapists.
+Narrative therapy is a flexible structure or framework used by therapists.

-This specific treatment helps patients identify circumstances.
+This specific treatment helps patients identify circumstances and emotional pain.

-It aids in understanding how they’re connected in a particular sequence.
+Narrative therapy aids in understanding how they’re connected in a particular sequence.

 Such involves collaboration with the therapist to discover the underlying narrative or theme of every life event.

-It is considered a mental health tool.
+Narrative therapy is considered a mental health tool.

-Trauma narrative helps the patient understand the associated thoughts, feelings, and memories of a traumatic experience.
+A trauma narrative helps the patient understand the associated thoughts, feelings, and memories of a traumatic experience.

 Narrative refers to the expression of life experiences in a meaningful manner.